gpaulissen/jython/BLOG.md

 ## Robot framework Java libraries

-The Perl executable (jython.exe) uses environment variable RF\_JAR and all environment variables named RF\_\*\_JAR to setup the environment variable CLASSPATH.
+The Perl Jython executable uses environment variable RF\_JAR and all environment variables named RF\_\*\_JAR to setup the environment variable CLASSPATH.

-You need to run at least once an automated test with Maven in order to get all the libraries in the %USERPROFILE%\.m2\repository directory.
+You need to run at least once an automated test with Maven in order to get all the libraries in the %USERPROFILE%\\.m2\repository directory.

 In my case I needed these Java libraries to set via environment variables to run the automated tests in RED:

-RF\_JAR=C:\Users\T427377\.m2\repository\org\robotframework\robotframework\3.0.4\robotframework-3.0.4.jar

-RF\_JMSLIBRARY\_JAR=C:\Users\T427377\git\ics-VCCUSTOM-422\icsIntegrationTest\src\test\resources\robotframework\libraries\robotframework-jmslibrary-1.0.0.jar
+RF\_JAR=%USERPROFILE%\\.m2\repository\org\robotframework\robotframework\3.0.4\robotframework-3.0.4.jar

+RF\_JMSLIBRARY\_JAR=%USERPROFILE%\git\ics-VCCUSTOM-422\icsIntegrationTest\src\test\resources\robotframework\libraries\robotframework-jmslibrary-1.0.0.jar

+## Selenium webdrivers

+The easiest way to setup Selenium webdrivers is to install Katalon Studio and then to set environment variable KATALON_HOME pointing to the installation directory.
+Then the directories of the Katalon webdrivers will be added to your PATH by the Jython executable.

 ## RED

 Follow the instructions on [https://github.com/nokia/RED](https://github.com/nokia/RED) to install RED in Eclipse if needed.

-I added [http://master.dl.sourceforge.net/project/red-robot-editor/repository](http://master.dl.sourceforge.net/project/red-robot-editor/repository) to the install sites to manage.

-Next install RED.

-You may encounter a security warning about unsigned content.
-I accepted anyway.
+You may encounter a security warning about unsigned content that I accepted anyway.

 At the end, just click &quot;Restart Now&quot;:

 When everything is ready, you will have a Robot perspective.

 Go to Window -&gt; Preferences -&gt; Robot Framework -&gt; Installed frameworks and let Eclipse discover all the frameworks (normally that starts automatically).
-Remove all frameworks but the one framework having as Path c:\jython\bin.
+Remove all frameworks but the one framework having as Path c:\jython\bin assuming you installed the sources into c:\jython.

 Apply and Close and you are ready!